Alessio1599/single-ECG-classification/README.md

     ├── main_wandb.py                   # Wandb integration script
     └── main_wandb2.py                  # Alternative Wandb integration script
 ```

+### Description of Key Directories and Files
+- archive/: Contains archived scripts and files not actively used.
+- css/: Contains CSS files for styling markdown documents.
+- data/: Stores the dataset files used in the project.
+- docs/: Includes all documentation related to the project such as proposals and research papers.
+- hyperparameter tuning/: Contains scripts and configuration files for hyperparameter tuning.
+- models/: Directory for model definitions and saved model files.
+- notes/: Collection of various notes, comments, questions, suggestions, and to-do items.
+- runs/: Contains outputs and visualizations from training runs.
+- training/: Scripts used for training the models.
+- utils/: Utility scripts used throughout the project.
+- wandb/: Scripts for integrating with Weights & Biases for experiment tracking.

 ## Dataset
 [The MIT-BIH Arrhythmia Dataset](https://www.physionet.org/physiobank/database/mitdb/) is used for training and testing the models.
 It includes the following classes: